awsdocs/amazon-mwaa-user-guide/doc_source/access-airflow-ui.md

 ## Prerequisites<a name="access-airflow-ui-prereqs"></a>

-The following section describes the preliminary steps required to use the commands and scripts on this page\.
+The following section describes the preliminary steps required to use the commands and scripts in this section\.

 ### Access<a name="access-airflow-ui-prereqs-access"></a>
 + AWS account access in AWS Identity and Access Management \(IAM\) to the Amazon MWAA permissions policy in [Apache Airflow UI access policy: AmazonMWAAWebServerAccess](access-policies.md#web-ui-access)\.